konflux-ci/konflux-ci/README.md

 The next step is to onboard an application to Konflux on behalf of `user2`.

+This section includes two options for onboarding an application to Konflux.

-At this point, you have a choice between using the Konflux UI to onboard and using Kubernetes manifests.
+The first option demonstrates using the Konflux UI to onboard an application and releases its builds to quay.io.

+The second option demonstrates using Kubernetes manifests to onboard, and releases the builds to a container registry deployed to the cluster.
+The idea behind this scenario is to simplify onboarding in order to demonstrate Konflux with greater ease.

 Both options will use an example repository containing a Dockerfile to be built by
 Konflux: